-As certified Lab Analysts, we use compound light microscopes to analyze the biological biomass in our soils.
-Through analysis of microorganisms, we can harness the rejuvenating power of Soil Food Web science to help you understand the organisms in your soil, who is missing, and how to balance the system for infinite abundance.
+We use compound light microscopes to analyze the biological biomass in our soils.
+Through analysis of microorganisms, we can help you understand the organisms in your soil, who is missing, and how to balance the system for infinite abundance.

 We assess the biology in the soil, the Fungi, Bacteria, Protozoa, and Nematodes–and identify whether they are beneficial or disease-causing organisms.
 These organisms are directly involved in cycling nutrients and building soil structure.
 Once a healthy population of aerobic microorganisms is present in the soil, they reduce compaction, protect plants from disease and make nutrients plant available.